|

 he tells the real story of the American rifleman's fight, his considerable research

-enables him to present as well enemy intentions along the way.
+enables him to present enemy intentions along the way.
 This book sets a new

 standard for combat accounts from Vietnam.
 It tells about the soldier's fight in a way